michello/PriCoSha/README.md

 - [x] Login
 - [x] View content items and information `buggy -- still need to have name display instead of username and have public posts visible`
 - [ ] Manage tags `in progress`

+## Testing Purposes
+- `Username` is the person's NYU net id.
+- `Password` is the person's full name without spaces.